N-ickMorris/Machine-Learning/README.md

 - blend.py     *: Predict with an Ensemble of models*

 ## Model Tuning
-- tune_knn *: Tunes a k-Nearest Neighbors model with a random grid search*
+- tune_knn.py *: Tunes a k-Nearest Neighbors model with a random grid search*
-- tune_svm *: Tunes a Support Vector Machine model with a random grid search*
+- tune_svm.py *: Tunes a Support Vector Machine model with a random grid search*
-- tune_tree *: Tunes a Decision Tree model with a random grid search*
+- tune_tree.py *: Tunes a Decision Tree model with a random grid search*
-- tune_forest *: Tunes a Random Forest model with a random grid search*
+- tune_forest.py *: Tunes a Random Forest model with a random grid search*
-- tune_xgboost *: Tunes a XGBoost Tree model with a random grid search*
+- tune_xgboost.py *: Tunes a XGBoost Tree model with a random grid search*

 ## Unsupervised
 - kmeans.py *: Predict with a k-Means model*